Notice of Pre-AIA or AIA Status

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Claims 1, 10-11, 13-14 and 18 are rejected under 35 U.S.C.
+Claims 1, 10-11 and 13-14 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Hofmann (US 2021/0131771).
 In considering the embodiment shown in Figs. 1-11, Hoffmann discloses a stamped metal retainer (16) to couple a component (20) having a tower (32) to a panel (14) that would be capable of having various thicknesses which inherently would be inclusive of a first thickness and a larger second thickness.
-The retainer comprises: a body formed as a pair of parallel legs (40) flexibly connected to one another (at 38) defining a cavity for receiving the tower; a panel-engagement feature (18); at least one portion with a retaining tab (pointed to below) configured to engage the tower and cause the panel engagement feature to push into the panel (p.[0047]); and at least one portion with a retaining tab (26) directly coupled to the head extending into the channel to engage the tower.
+The retainer comprises: a body formed as a pair of parallel legs (40) flexibly connected to one another (at 38) defining a cavity for receiving the tower; a panel-engagement feature (18); at least one portion with a retaining tab (pointed to below) configured to engage the tower and cause the panel engagement feature to push into the panel (p.[0047]); and at least one portion directly coupled to the body extending into the channel to engage the tower.
 The head is defined by a pair of spring shaped flanges (44) extending outwardly from a free end of the legs defining the body which would be capable of absorbing movements.
+The panel-engagement feature is sloped defining at least two locations that are different distances from the head lower portion capable of accommodating the different panel thicknesses.
+Additionally as pointed to below, the retainer includes upper and lower head portion where the upper portion comprises a retaining tab.

 PNG